89netraM/asterius-test/README.md

 When passing values to and from JavaScript, take notice of their type.
 Primitives such as `Double`, `Int`, `Char`, and `Bool` can be passed freely.
 All other types will be `JSVal`, or one of its `newtype`.

+Read [Converting Objects](###Converting-Objects) to learn more about passing complex data structures between Haskell and JavaScript.

 ### Syntax of `foreign import javascript`